Copyright © 2010 SCD Probiotics

 such as Saccharomyces sp.; photosynthetic bacteria such as Rhodopseudomonas spp.; and

 other beneficial bacteria such as Bacillus sp.
-This paper is written to explain the effects of

 In essence, SCD Probiotics Inside is a technology consortium of lactic acid